New Technologies Make Exploration in Rocks Far More Effective

 Our exploration model applies to all energy metals, but let’s focus on lithium for this discussion.

-At American Lithium, Mike Kobler prospected and validated one of the largest lithium deposits in North America — all in clay stones.
-During that process, Mike saw how the conventional approach to looking for lithium in rocks is very costly and time consuming.
+As co-founder and CEO of American Lithium, Mike and his team prospected and validated one of the largest lithium deposits in North America — all in claystone rocks.
+Throughout that process, Mike saw how the conventional approach to evaluating lithium in rocks is very costly and time consuming.
 It requires taking large number of samples in the field, gathering and storing them in batches, repeatedly sending the batches to a distant lab for analysis, and waiting days or weeks for the results.
 Under this model, a simple exploration project can easily take 8-12 weeks and cost of tens thousands of dollars.

 Even then, this model’s time and cost structure typically imposes limits on the number of samples taken and analyzed, which in turn limits a full understanding of where a deposit’s highest grades really are.
 If a project moves to the extraction phase, this hazy understanding leads to excess material being extracted from a deposit and sent through processing.
 Processing is expensive, requiring resources such as sulfuric acid, soda ash, lime, and limestone, along with water, power, transportation, labor, environmental compliance and more.
 The result is a growing pile of low or no-grade material that cost as much to process as the valuable higher grade that’s kept.